LiTrans/litrans_web/content/news/cavvr.md

 ---
-title: "Call for Participants: Behavioural Analysis in Automated Vehicles using Immersive VR"
+title: "Call for Participants: Behavioural Analysis in AVs using Immersive VR"
 date: 2019-07-08
 draft: false
 # description:
 ---

-We are looking for volunteers to participate in an immersive virtual reality based experiments to understand human behaviour when travelling in automated vehicles.
+We are looking for volunteers to participate in an immersive virtual reality based experiments to understand human behaviour when travelling in autonomous vehicles.

 {{< figure src="/news/images/cav01.png" width="100%" >}}